 Columbus most likely heard the story of Irish monk St. Brendan, who sailed west in 530 AD to "The Land of the Promised Saints which God will give us on the last day."

-Columbus would have known of the Christian Viking Leif Erickson's voyage in the year 1000 to Vinland.
+Columbus would have known of the Christian Viking Leif Erickson's voyage in the year 1000 to Vinland (Newfoundland), called Markland in the Nordic Grœnlendinga Saga.

 He studied Pliny's "Natural History," Sir John Mandeville, and Pope Pius II's "Historia Rerum Ubique Gestarum."

-In the 1360s, there are accounts that, after the Crusades had ended, some Swedes may have sailed to Greenland, and possibly beyond to North America.
+There were accounts that after the Crusades had ended, some Swedes in 1362 sailed to Greenland, and possibly beyond to North America, being the alleged background for the Kensington Runestone.

 Columbus may have possibly seen maps, rumored to have been in Portugal's royal archives, from China's treasure fleets which were sent out in 1421 by Ming Emperor Zhu Di, led by Admiral Zheng He.